 GO

-Now you run the CLI Scaffold Command on the Package Manager Console window.
-You can open this window from Tools ➤ NuGet Package Manager ➤ Package Manager Console in Visual Studio.
+Now we run the CLI Scaffold Command on the Package Manager Console window.
+Open this window from Tools ➤ NuGet Package Manager ➤ Package Manager Console menu in Visual Studio.

 PM> dotnet ef dbcontext scaffold "Server=vaio;Database=Company;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -o Models